 1.1.4.
-University Community Plan
+UNIVERSITY COMMUNITY PLAN

 The 1959 University Community Study, produced by the City of San Diego in conjunction with the University, envisioned a comprehensive research university and described a "University City" or "City of the Mind" and served as the basis of the first University Community Plan.
 The City amended the University Community Plan in 1961, 1963, 1965, 1971, and 1987.
 These amendments acknowledged and sought to manage the increasingly urban character of the area.
-Figure 1.1 depicts the area covered by the University Community Plan.
-The University City community has become a major employment and residential area within the City of San Diego with a population of over 50,000 residents.
-Much of the commercial, scientific research, and residential development programmed in the Community Plan has occurred.
+Figure 1.2 depicts the area covered by the University

-Figure 1.1: City of San Diego Community Plan Areas
+Figure 1.2: City of San Diego Community Plan Areas